hecrook/GTN_sWGS/README.md

 ### QDNASeq
 Two customised scripts for QDNASeq can be found in /bin (QDNAseq.R QDNAseq_sexChrIncl.R).
 These have been made using the QDNASeq vignette available [here](https://bioconductor.org/packages/release/bioc/vignettes/QDNAseq/inst/doc/QDNAseq.pdf)

+### Run it
+The main script is in `8-GTN_sWGS.nf`.
+You will also need `bin/QDNAseq.R` and `bin/QDNAseq_sexChrIncl.R` which must be executable, use `chmod +x` to do this.

+Depending on the cluster, the way the main script is executed will be different. `nextflow.config` was made to be compatible with ICR alma.